 Balance the Kitchen

 Since a lot of action and nourishment happens in the kitchen, you’ll want this place to be bright and cheerful.
 Live plants, lush and vibrant artwork and easy, warm lighting are perfect for the kitchen.
 Cut back on excess clutter on the fridge, counters and in drawers.
-Baskets are an homey, simple way to house everyday items.
+Baskets are a homey, simple way to house everyday items.
 The earth element should thrive in the kitchen as it grounds us and empowers us to nurture and activate our bodies.
 It is also ideal to have a special, comfortable place to sit down and eat; this means no television in sight to distract you from truly tasting your food and enjoying family time.

 Organize Your Home Office

 If you see piles of paper, unorganized supplies, and a huge to-do list when you walk into your home office, prioritize cleanup.
-Positive energy and inspiration flows more freely with a clean, fresh space.
+Positive energy and inspiration flow more freely with a clean, fresh space.
 You can also position your desk in a feng shui commanding position to promote strong, productive vibes.
 This means that you should not have your back to the entrance and your desk should not be abutting a wall.
 If this is impossible, consider softening the wall with artwork and natural lighting.

 Lighting is important in your home office and throughout your home, too.
 Sunshine is a wonderful panacea for all sorts of emotional ailments.
 It gives you a much-needed boost of vitamin D and plenty of endorphins.
 I encourage you to add natural light whenever possible by opening the curtains, replacing fluorescent lights, and using wall paint that reflects the light and brightens your home office.